 The key goals for secondary school programs are:

-To help understand the most successful strategies to spark the motivations and interests of students aged 12-17, the ASC undertook the Youth Participation Project.
+To help understand the most successful strategies to spark the motivations and interests of secondary school students, the ASC undertook the Youth Participation Project.
 As a result, Sport Australia has produced a suite of resources to support sports, schools and the community to develop and deliver effective programs that engage youth through sport to increase their physical activity.

 Answering Question 1

 For this question, it is important to think about how you might best achieve these goals before you choose your sport.
 Think about what kinds of activities your school is already doing, or plan to do, that align to the goals.
 What types of students will you be engaging in the program?